zooplus/zoo-web-components/README.md

 ## Note

-This library relies on attributes or slots.
+This library relies on attributes and/or slots.
 Usage of properties is not supported for simplicity.